Reading time: 5 minutes

 Secure | Capital Guaranteed, Capital Secure, Cash Enhanced | Emphasises fixed interest and cash, focussing on stability rather than growth | 0–19% |

-Source: Table compiled by author and reflects typical options offered by many large super funds
+Source: Tables compiled by author and reflect typical investment options currently offered

 Step 3: Learn about the objective for your investment option